-EDM graphite is used in electric discharge machining because of its electrical conductivity properties and its temperature resistance.
+EDM graphite is used in electric discharge machining because of its electrical conductivity properties and temperature resistance.
 EDM serves as an alternative to metal cutting and removes metal via burning or erosion.
-Graphite is a vital component to EDM because using graphite as a conductive material resulting in longer-lasting EDM electrodes, and removes metal more quickly.
+Graphite is a vital component to EDM because using graphite as a conductive material results in longer-lasting EDM electrodes and removes metal more quickly.

 Applications of EDM Graphite

 As an alternative to copper, machined graphite can be used wherever electrical discharge machines are used, including the food, beverage, automotive, metal stamping and extruding, defense, electronics, aerospace, and medical industries.